Use of Hot Metal for Steelmaking in Electrical Arc Furnace

-Steel making by the electric arc furnace (EAF) has very good flexibility with respect to the selection of charge materials.
-The traditional charge material for the EAF process has been 100 percent cold scrap but as the issues regarding scrap such as its availability and quality, market price fluctuations and restrictions imposed by scrap in making some steel grades due to residual elements and nitrogen level etc. have increased, EAF operators intensified the search for alternative iron materials.
-Direct reduced iron (DRI), hot briquetted iron (HBI), pig iron, or hot metal.
+Steelmaking by the electric arc furnace (EAF) has very good flexibility with respect to the selection of charge materials.
+The traditional charge material for the EAF process has been 100 % cold scrap but as the issues regarding scrap such as its availability and quality, market price fluctuations, and restrictions imposed by scrap in making some steel grades due to residual elements and nitrogen level etc. alternative charge materials have been used in varying percentage successfully by EAF operators.
+The alternative charge materials are direct reduced iron (DRI), hot briquetted iron (HBI), pig iron, or hot metal.

 Influence of HM on key parameters of EAF process

 In recent times, the main emphasis in EAF steelmaking has been related to achieving maximum energy efficiency.
 Further the feed charge materials are influencing the design of the EAF and its operation practice.
 The influence of HM as a charge material on various key parameters of an EAF process of steel making is detailed below.

 Residual elements – Residual elements also known as tramp elements cannot be removed from the steel during processing.
 Hence, the amount of these elements in the product is a direct function of the amount of these elements charged to the steelmaking process through charge materials.
 High levels of residual elements can affect casting and rolling operations besides affecting the product quality.
 By adding HM, which is a clean iron unit, in the charge mix the level of residual elements in the liquid steel can be reduced to acceptable levels through the process of dilution.